Dave Moore (tight end): College statistics

-NFL career
+Professional career

-Miami Dolphins (1992)
+Miami Dolphins

-Moore was drafted by the Miami Dolphins in the 7th round of the 1992 NFL Draft.
+Moore was drafted by the Miami Dolphins in the seventh round of the 1992 NFL Draft.
 He appeared in one game for the Miami Dolphins during his rookie season.
+He was the last active player to appear on the field with Dan Marino.

-Tampa Bay Buccaneers (1992)
+Tampa Bay Buccaneers (first stint)

 Moore signed with the Tampa Bay Buccaneers in 1992.
-He joined George Stewart's tight end room and appeared in 4 total games that season, resulting in one reception for ten yards.
+He joined George Stewart's tight end room and appeared in four total games that season, resulting in one reception for ten yards.

-Tampa Bay Buccaneers (1993)

 Moore appeared in 15 games for the Buccaneers in 1993.
-He totaled four receptions on the year for 47 receiving yards and scored his first NFL touchdown against the Denver Broncos.
+He totaled four receptions on the year for 47 receiving yards and scored his first professional touchdown against the Denver Broncos.